Keyboard shortcuts

 How Xilem Differs from Other Approaches

 If you’ve explored GUI options in Rust before, you’ve probably encountered a few different philosophies about how to build interfaces.
+Now that you understand the three main GUI paradigms, let’s look at how various Rust frameworks implement them and where Xilem fits in.

 Some frameworks, like gtk-rs or Qt bindings, wrap existing C or C++ libraries and give you Rust bindings to them.
 These are mature and feature-complete, but they carry the design assumptions of their underlying libraries, which weren’t built with Rust’s ownership model in mind.
 You spend time working around impedance mismatches between Rust and the imperative APIs you’re calling.